San Diego LGBT Divorce Attorney

 Are you and your same-sex spouse considering a divorce?
 This isn’t something you should have to navigate on your own.
 Fortunately, you don’t have to.
-The accomplished San Diego LGBT divorce attorneys at the Sachdev Legal Group, APC are here to help you get through this difficult time.
+The accomplished San Diego LGBT divorce attorneys at the San Diego Divorce Lawyers, APC are here to help you get through this difficult time.

 Our team will gladly review your case, provide an overview of what you should expect during the divorce process, and help you figure out your next steps.
 Give us a call at (619) 866-3756 or contact us online to schedule yours today.

 Even though the Supreme Court has ruled that you have the right to marry and get divorced, the state and federal laws are still racing to catch up with the times.
 That’s why it can really be beneficial to enlist the help of a family law attorney in San Diego who has experience with LGBT divorce cases.

-At the Sachdev Legal Group, APC, our San Diego family law attorneys have decades of experience helping spouses get divorced and forge new lives on their own.
+At the San Diego Divorce Lawyers, APC, our San Diego family law attorneys have decades of experience helping spouses get divorced and forge new lives on their own.
 Our law firm puts compassion and integrity above all else.
 We believe that this approach allows us to connect with our clients and really understand what it is they want to achieve.
 When you call us for assistance with your same-sex divorce, we’ll help you answer the tough questions and fight to secure the outcome that’s best for you and your family.

 We know how difficult this time can be, and we want to do everything we can to help you.
 Give us a call today to arrange a time to discuss your case in detail and learn more.